Policy Statement

 B. Organization of the Faculty Mediation Committee

 The Committee shall consist of seven members of the faculty selected by the elected academic appointees of the Bloomington Faculty Council (BFC).
 Committee members shall hold office from the first day of May for staggered terms of two years.
 At least two committee members must be available during the summer.
 Two alternates to the Committee shall be elected at the same time as members of the Committee are elected; the terms of alternates shall be for one year.
 Retired faculty may be elected as regular or alternate members of the Committee in the same manner as other faculty.
 Members and alternates shall complete the investigation and mediation of any case they have begun to consider, even if their terms have expired.
 The members of the Committee shall select their own chairperson.
-In offering nominations for election to the Committee, the BFC’s Nomination Committee should give consideration to representation across academic ranks, among divisions of the University, and between tenured and non-tenured faculty.
-The Nomination Committee also shall ensure that among those elected to the Committee are some academic appointees who have served on school or campus promotion or tenure committees.
-No academic appointee serving on the Board can serve concurrently on the Committee.
+Each mediation case will be heard by a minimum of two faculty members.
+The faculty mediation committee will determine the size of the committee for each case to complete the case in 45 calendar days from the time the initial letter of complaint is received.
+In cases dealing with dismissal or academic freedom, the Committee will meet as a full body.

 C. Procedures of the Faculty Mediation Committee

+- The mediation committee shall provide all parties identified in the grievance (includes both the individual who submitted the grievance and those grieved against in the request) a written summary of the information which it deems relevant to the case, and a complete list of items that shall be made available to it in the process of its investigation.
 The University’s administrative officers and the grievant shall cooperate with the Committee in its requests for information.
 In the event that information the Committee thinks relevant is not provided, this fact shall be made part of the written report.
-In cases involving salary adjustment, the Committee may request—and when it does so shall receive—from the Bloomington Campus administration such information as is provided to the Campus Affirmative Action Officer when making equity reviews on behalf of the academic appointee.
 All confidential material relevant to the case under consideration shall be made available to the Committee.
 Confidential material shall be treated in consonance with the policies and principles set forth in the BFC document, “Access to and Maintenance of Academic Employee Records.”

 If a member of the Committee is involved in a case before the Committee or is a member of a department (or a school that is not departmentalized) from which a case arises, they shall be disqualified to hear or to investigate the case.
 A member of the Committee shall disqualify themselves from hearing or investigating a case whenever the member believes it difficult to render an impartial judgment.